 Localizing as much documentation (in addition to help files) as you can will make learning about your software product easier for global users when trying to use the software more effectively and for troubleshooting any issues.

-If you are planning to localize your software, keep in mind that, although it is perfectly fine not to localize all the different components, comprehensive software localization of your product will impact your global business growth in the following ways:
+If you are planning to translate software, keep in mind that, although it is perfectly fine not to localize all the different components, comprehensive software localization of your product will impact your global business growth in the following ways:

 - Boost your international sales